nvim-neorg/neorg/docs/NFF-0.1-spec.md

   1. Ordered item
   2. Second ordered item

-  The `$ordered` tag controls how the ordered list will get rendered and has a few parameters, and they are:
+  The `#ordered` tag controls how the ordered list will get rendered and has a few parameters, and they are:
-  `$ordered start step spacing`.
+  `#ordered start step spacing`.
   - `start` - signifies where to start counting from, default is `1`.
   - `step` - signifies how much to add between each list element, default step is `1`, if it were e.g. `2`, then the numbering would look like: